-A detailed webpage version of the video lecture is given below.
+Detailed webpage version of the video is given below.

 Wheels receive power from the engine via a drive shaft.
 The wheels that receive power and make the vehicle move forward are called the drive wheels.
 The main function of the differential gear is to allow the drive wheels to turn at different rpms while both receiving power from the engine.

 Consider these wheels, which are negotiating a turn.
 It is clear that the left wheel has to travel a greater distance compared to the right wheel.

 This means that the left wheel has to rotate at a higher speed compared to the right wheel.
 If these wheels were connected using a solid shaft, the wheels would have to slip to accomplish the turn.
 This is exactly where a differential comes in handy.
 The ingenious mechanism in a differential allows the left and right wheels to turn at different rpms, while transferring power to both wheels.

 We will now learn how the differential achieves this in a step-by-step manner using the simplest configuration.
 Power from the engine is transferred to the ring gear through a pinion gear.
 The ring gear is connected to a spider gear.

 The spider gear lies at the heart of the differential, and special mention should be made about its rotation.
 The spider gear is free to make 2 kinds of rotations: one along with the ring gear (rotation) and the second on its own axis (spin).